 I love this series!
 Growing up I had heard and read a lot about this series, but I had only ever actually seen a handful of episodes from it.
 That all changed a couple of years ago.
 I treated myself to the complete series on Blu-ray(the episodes are beautifully cleaned up and look like they could have been made today).
 It is now one of my favourite series.

-In addition to it being one of greatest Science Fiction series ever made, I also think this is the most human series I have ever watched.
-What I mean by that is it so perfectly captures just what it means to be human.
+In addition to it being one of greatest Science Fiction series ever made, I also think that The Twilight Zone is the most human TV series that has ever been made.
+This series so perfectly captures just what it means to be human.

 The series shows us our weaknesses, our strengths, our desire to better ourselves or to change a situation we don’t like.
-It reflects humanity back to us by showing us the best and worst of humanity.
+The Twilight Zone reflects humanity back to us, by showing us the best and worst of ourselves right there on that TV screen.
 The series also contains some very moving performances and scenarios which have the ability to really touch the viewers heart.

 I especially love the episodes where we in the audience are made to think what we would do if we were in a particular characters shoes.
 Who among us wouldn’t love to be able to go back and offer advice and support to our younger selves?
-Well, by watching Gig Young in Walking Distance we can feel like we have done.
-By watching No Time Like The Past, we can see that the good intentions in trying to chance historical events may not be possible or even advisable.
+Well, by watching Gig Young in Walking Distance we can feel like we have done so.
+By watching No Time Like The Past, we can see that the good intentions in trying to change terrible historical events may not be possible or even advisable.

 The series first came into being with a script written by Serling, called The Time Element.
 This unofficial pilot episode for the series was first aired on the Westinghouse Desilu Playhouse, on the 24th of November, 1958.